MD-Y0USUF/Flappy_Bird/README.md

 To compile the game from source, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine:  https://github.com/MD-Y0USUF/Flappy_Bird.git
+2. Navigate to the project directory: ```cd Flappy_Bird```